Va. judge jails woman during her testimony about alleged domestic assault

 Orndoff, 33, of Fredericksburg, Va., accused her former partner, James Paige Phillips, of punching her in the face twice in July 2020, causing her nose to bleed, as the pair were driving in Loudoun County, according to a criminal complaint.

-Phillips was charged with felony domestic assault and battery and what was supposed to be a two-day jury trial began Sept.
+Phillips was charged with felony domestic assault and battery.
+What was supposed to be a two-day jury trial began Sept.
 7, according to court records.
 Phillips pleaded not guilty to the charges.
 His public defender declined to comment.

-Plofchan said Orndoff had smoked marijuana at home, before going to the courthouse on Sept.
-7 for the trial roughly around 9 or 10 a.m.
+Plofchan said Orndoff had smoked marijuana at home roughly around 9 or 10 a.m. before going to the courthouse on Sept.
+7 for the trial.

 Two detectives who interacted with Orndoff around 1 p.m. said she did not appear intoxicated, according to the motion filed by Biberaj’s office.
 The detectives said Orndoff was animated, nervous and jittery, as she had appeared on previous occasions.

-Orndoff was called to testify and spent an hour-and-a-half on the stand, according to the motion filed by Biberaj’s office.
-Orndoff did not slur her words, fall asleep or have any gate issues that would indicate drug use, the prosecutor’s office contended.
+Orndoff was called to testify and spent 1½ hours on the stand, according to the motion filed by Biberaj’s office.
+Orndoff did not slur her words, fall asleep or exhibit other signs of drug use, the prosecutor’s office contended.

-A motion by Phillip’s public defender claimed Orndoff’s answers during the testimony were “circuitous, contradictory and nonresponsive” and she had failed to abide by an order that barred her from discussing previous bad acts by the defendant.
+A motion by Phillips’s public defender asserted that Orndoff’s answers during the testimony were “circuitous, contradictory and nonresponsive” and that she had failed to abide by an order that barred her from discussing alleged previous bad acts committed by the defendant.

-Orndoff was facing a difficult cross-examination that touched on issues of infidelity and drug-addiction, before Fisher halted the proceeding and then called an afternoon recess around 2:40 p.m.
+Orndoff was facing a difficult cross-examination that touched on issues of infidelity and drug addiction, before Fisher halted the proceeding and then called an afternoon recess around 2:40 p.m.

-While Orndoff was still on the stand, Fisher told her she appeared to be under the influence of narcotics and asked her if she had taken or used anything, according to an audio recording of the trial.
+While Orndoff was still on the stand, Fisher told her she appeared to be under the influence of narcotics and asked her whether she had taken or used any intoxicant, according to an audio recording of the trial.

-Orndoff eventually answered she had recently come off all her medications, including anti-depressants and mood stabilizers and it was affecting her, according to the recording.
+Orndoff eventually answered that she had recently come off all her medications, including antidepressants and mood stabilizers, and that this was affecting her, according to the recording.
 Fisher again pressed Orndoff on the topic of drug use.

 “I mean, honestly, I smoke marijuana, and that’s what I did,” Orndoff said on the recording.
 “You can search my car.”